 8) StarChase Pursuit Management System

 If you were planning on orchestrating a heart-pumping police chase anytime soon, this device might give you reason to reconsider.
-The StarChase Pursuit Management system uses a laser-guided "gun" that is mounted on the front grill of squad cars.
+The StarChase Pursuit Management system uses a laser-guided “gun” that is mounted on the front grill of squad cars.
 The beam can tag fleeing vehicles at almost any speed with a GPS tracker that will retain the data and forward it in real-time back to police headquarters for further analysis and use in assisting backup patrols.
-Bad news for thieves and drug dealers, but great news for the always-overworked taxpayer!
+Bad news for thieves and drug dealers, but great news for the crime fighters.

 9) Blood type conversion

 It used to be that if you needed type-O blood, nothing but that would suffice.
 This has long been a vexing problem for blood banks, as type-O negative is by far the most valuable blood commodity there Is.
-However, testing is underway for "Blood Simple", a device that Danish researchers created to convert other blood types to 0 with the aid of bacteria.
+However, testing is underway for “Blood Simple”, a device that Danish researchers created to convert other blood types to O with the aid of bacteria.
 The crux of the discovery?
 Two isolated enzymes made by bacteria that can erode the sugar molecules which demarcate types A, B, and AB-negative blood from one another.
 This would more or less convert them to type O, greatly increasing the potential supply of this highly sought-after blood type.
 With technology like this on the horizon, blood transfusion shortages may not plague us for very much longer!

 10) Apple iPhone